 Today Sammy asked me to share this rocking chair makeover that I completed last year for my darling baby girl.
 The story goes like this:

 When I mentioned that I wanted a rocking chair for my baby's room, my grandmother gave me the rocking chair seen below which had been passed down to her from her mother.
-I love the details on the chair and thought a
+I love the details on the chair and thought a face lift was just what the doctor ordered.
+To compliment the chair, I found this awesome spool at a thrift store for $2.00 that I decided to use as a footrest.

 For the footrest I followed a similar process.
 Removed the old cover, repainted the base chocolate brown, let dry, recovered with a double layer of batting/fabric and stapled it into place.